isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

 For example, you can create a workbook (i.e., Disease A) which consists of identifying gene mutations and pathways involved in Head and Neck Cancer (and share it with research Group A).

-And create another workbook (i.e., Disease B) with a different group of researchers (Group B) investigating the average time after diagnosis of death for different lung cancers.
+And to create another workbook (i.e., Disease B) with a different group of researchers (Group B) investigating the average time after diagnosis of death for different lung cancers.
 Think of workbooks as virtual "excel spreadsheets" that various related analyses can be created in individual Worksheets (“Tabs” within the spreadsheet) and grouped together in one Workbook (the overall spreadsheet).

 Additionally, you can:
   • Save a workbook for later use, or